What are EPS files and how to open them

-Are you having problems opening an EPS file or just wondering what they contain?
-We explain what these files are used for and show you software that we know can open or otherwise handle your files.
+Are you having problems opening an EPS file or are you simply curious about its contents?
+We're here to explain the properties of these files and provide you with software that can open or handle your EPS files.

 What is an EPS file?

 EPS stands for Encapsulated PostScript.
 Files that contain the .eps file extension often contain images and text.
 A variety of computer drawing applications use EPS files.
 In some cases, a file with a .eps extension may also contain font design information.

 The EPS file format supports transparency, linked files, and thumbnail imaging of documents.
 It also allows certain types of files to be opened up across multiple operating systems, ensuring that a user can open the file even if they are not running on the same operating system or with the same computer application as the individual who created the file initially.